-We believe that all children should be given access to a broad, balanced and well-structured curriculum suitable to their needs, by using a flexible approach.
+At Alfriston School, we believe that all children should be given access to a broad, balanced and well-structured curriculum suitable to their needs, by using a flexible approach.
 Early identification of needs is a priority.
 The class teacher is responsible for monitoring the children's progress.
-If satisfactory progress is not being made, the class teacher and Inclusion Manager liaise to provide appropriate strategies to support the child.
-The Inclusion Manager meets with parents to keep them informed of their child's progress, because we believe that working closely with parents is a vital part of the process.
+If satisfactory progress is not being made or a child is experiencing difficulty, the class teacher and SENDCo/Inclusion Manager liaise to provide appropriate strategies to support the child.
+The class teacher and/or SENDCo/Inclusion Manager meets with parents to keep them informed of their child's progress, because we believe that working closely with parents is a vital part of the process.
 We may also seek advice from outside agencies so that we are able to provide effective support for all pupils who may require it.
-The Inclusion Manager is involved with training staff and also in providing parents' workshops so that everyone is properly informed.
+The SENDCo/Inclusion Manager is involved with training staff and also in providing parents' workshops so that everyone is properly informed.
 In this way, children with special educational needs are most likely to experience success.